-ruble i i blang type mapping
+ruble 15: braing type mapping

 HEScore

 wo

 st

 st

 vi

 al

 br

-WO
+wo

 not translated

-Table 14: Siding type mapping
+Table 13: Siding type mapping

 Note: not translated means the translation will fail for that house.

 3.6.3 Area Weighted Wall R-value

 When more than one HPXML Wall element must be combined into one wall construction for HEScore, the wall construction code is determined for each HPXMl Wall as described in Wall Construction.
 The wall construction and exterior finish that represent the largest combined area are used to represent the side of the house.